 Few places conjure images of fun and adventure quite like Thailand.
-Immediately, the mind pictures pristine beaches, tropical palms, bustling streets and the warm, welcoming smile of the locals.
-A country of distinct beauty with a vibrant culture and cuisine loved the world-over, Thailand is a must-visit destination for many travellers.
+Immediately, the mind pictures pristine beaches, tropical palms, bustling streets and the warm, welcoming smiles of the locals.
+A country of distinct beauty with a vibrant culture and cuisine loved the world over, Thailand is a must-visit destination for many travellers.
 If you’re planning your first trip and aren’t sure what you need to take with you, here’s my guide on what you need to pack for a trip to Thailand.

 It’s most likely going to be hot in Thailand so make sure you pack tops that are made from lightweight or breathable fabric.
 Matt prefers to wear sweat-wicking t-shirts as they keep him dry and cool, especially if we’re out doing activities.
 I like to wear t-shirts or singlet/vest tops.
 You might like to pack things that are strappy, loose fitting and breathable, the type of clothes that allow you to catch a cool breeze and don’t weigh you down.
 If you are visiting in the cooler months, especially in Northern Thailand, a jumper, jacket and scarf for your shoulder may be needed.

 Again, you want to opt for a material that is either quick dry or extremely lightweight and breathable.
-This is not the time to pack jeans or other thick material.
-Matt spends most of his time in boardshorts and I tend to wear shorts or skirts that are nice and light.
+This is not the time to pack jeans or other thick materials.
+Matt spends most of his time in board shorts and I tend to wear shorts or skirts that are nice and light.
 You want to stay away from material that will trap your sweat or not allow you to breathe – things like rayon or polyester aren’t a good idea.

 Keep in mind, if you plan on doing outdoor activities like hiking, you’re going to need appropriate clothes.
-You’ll want to pack activewear or gym style clothes that dry quickly are lightweight and breathe well.
-You may also like to consider packing a quick-dry towel and refillable water bottle.
+You’ll want to pack activewear or gym-style clothes that dry quickly are lightweight and breathe well.
+You may also like to consider packing a quick-dry towel and a refillable water bottle.